aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-postscript-ps/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Circle Ellipse to PostScript (PS) with Aspose.Page
+# Generate PostScript File & Add Circle Ellipse – Aspose.Page

 ## Introduction

-Welcome to this comprehensive tutorial on adding circle ellipses to PostScript (PS) documents using Aspose.Page for .NET.
-Aspose.Page is a powerful library that allows developers to work with PostScript and other document formats seamlessly.
-In this guide, we will walk you through the process of incorporating circle ellipses into your PS documents with ease.
+In this tutorial you’ll discover **how to generate a PostScript file** and embed a perfect circle ellipse using the Aspose.Page .NET API.
+Whether you’re building a reporting engine, creating vector graphics, or need to programmatically draw an ellipse in C#, this guide walks you through every step—from setting up the environment to saving the final PS document.

+## Quick Answers
+- **What does this tutorial cover?** Adding two ellipses (filled and stroked) to a PostScript file with Aspose.Page for .NET.
+- **Which primary keyword is targeted?** *generate postscript file*.
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6+.
+- **How long does implementation take?** About 10‑15 minutes for a basic ellipse example.

+## What is “generate postscript file”?

+Generating a PostScript file means programmatically creating a .ps document that describes page contents using the PostScript language.
+This format is widely used for printing, graphic design, and PDF conversion pipelines.

+## Why add a circle ellipse with Aspose.Page?

+- **Precision** – Vector‑based drawing ensures lossless scaling.
+- **Cross‑platform** – The same PS file can be rendered on any PostScript‑compatible printer.
+- **C# friendly** – The API abstracts low‑level PS commands, letting you *draw ellipse* with familiar .NET types.

 ## Prerequisites

-Before we dive into the tutorial, make sure you have the following prerequisites in place:
+Before we dive in, make sure you have:

-1. Aspose.Page for .NET Library: Download and install the Aspose.Page for .NET library from [here](https://releases.aspose.com/page/net/).
+1. **Aspose.Page for .NET** – Download and install the library from [here](https://releases.aspose.com/page/net/).

-2. Development Environment: Ensure you have a working .NET development environment set up on your machine.
+2. **A .NET development environment** – Visual Studio, Rider, or the .NET CLI installed on your machine.

-Now, let's get started with the step-by-step guide.
+Now that everything’s ready, let’s start coding.

 ## Import Namespaces

-In the first step, you need to import the necessary namespaces to make the Aspose.Page functionality available in your code.
+First, bring the required namespaces into scope so the Aspose.Page classes are available.

 ```csharp
 using Aspose.Page.EPS;